staifmatej/linear-least-squares-methods/README.md

   models to their datasets through an interactive menu system.

+**Important note:**
+I made this project before I finished the Machine Learning 1 (BI-ML1) course at CTU FIT.
+I did it because I was really interested in Linear Algebra 2.
+This was my first time working with regression models, both in practice and theory.

 ## Detailed Report

 For a more detailed description of the methodology, results, and analysis, please refer to the [staifmatej-report.pdf](staifmatej-report.pdf) file included in this repository.